LeeviHaukijarvi/Learn-English-App/README.md

     ```

 3. **Set up environment variables**:
-    Create a `.env` file in the root directory and add the following environment variables:
+    Create a `.env` file in the root of backend directory and add the following environment variables:
     ```env
-    SECRETKEY=your_jwt_secret
+    SECRET_KEY=your_jwt_secret
+    MODE=dev // add this if using app in development
     ```
 4. **Run the application**:
     ```sh
     npm run start